 Being a parent is a matter of great responsibility, and the sole positive perception of a person towards things can not only empower them as a person, but also change things for the better – both for the parent and their child.

-If you looking for help with single parenting then reach out to us.
-Get single parent counseling by betterLYF.
-Talk to an online counselor.
+If you looking for help with single parenting then reach out to BetterLYF.
+Get single parent counseling Talk to an online counselor.

 Bashir, Satter and Fatima (2015).
 LIFE SATISFACTION AND SELF- ESTEEM AMONG SINGLE PARENTS ADOLESCENTS.
 European Journal of Business and Social Sciences, Vol. 4, No. 08.